 Severe Gynecomastia is not always treatable with a donut lift alone.
 The donut lift in these cases is much larger in size, which can cause persistent rippling, especially if the procedure is performed by a surgeon with little experience.
 To avoid the potential for long-term rippling, most plastic surgeons will use the same approach as they would a female breast lift by performing a full breast lift.
 A full breast lift requires an anchor type incision that goes around the areola, down the middle of the breast to the chest fold, and then horizontal within the chest fold.

-Dr. Cruise believes most men are not comfortable with the extensive incisions associated with a full breast lift.
+Joseph T Cruise, MD believes most men are not comfortable with the extensive incisions associated with a full breast lift.
 Therefore, he traditionally performs the largest donut lift as safely possible based on his significant experience performing gynecomastia surgery.
-If a patient still has remaining excess skin 6 months or so following the surgery, Dr. Cruise will advise a secondary skin tightening procedure to correct it.
+If a patient still has remaining excess skin 6 months or so following the surgery, Joseph T Cruise, MD will advise a secondary skin tightening procedure to correct it.
 In these cases he performs only the horizontal incision located within the chest fold, avoiding the vertical scar down the middle of the breast.
 Again, seldom do patients have severe cases of saggy gynecomastia, as it is typically seen after massive weight loss.

 Male Breast Roll Gynecomastia